The Tide Is High: Atomic Kitten version

-British girl group Atomic Kitten covered "The Tide Is High" and released it as the second single from their second studio album, Feels So Good (2002), on 26 August 2002.
+British girl group Atomic Kitten covered "The Tide Is High" and released it as the second single from their second studio album Feels So Good (2002) on 26 August 2002.
 Their version of the song also added a new bridge co-written by Howard Barrett, Tyrone Evans and the song's producers Bill Padley and Jem Godfrey, hence the subtitle "Get the Feeling".
 It was used during the opening credits of The Lizzie McGuire Movie and was also used for a TV commercial featuring Japanese beer company Asahi Breweries.
 This was the group's third and final UK number one single.
 This version of "The Tide Is High" was selected by The Daily Telegraph writer David Cheal as one of his "Top five awful cover versions" in 2002, describing it as "a ghastly, sickly confection that has none of the wistfulness or soulfulness of either Blondie's version or the Paragons' original".

-The group performed the track for the first time ever with the original line-up for their 2012 reformation on The Big Reunion, with Kerry Katona performing Jenny Frost's vocals.
+The group performed the track for the first time ever with the original line-up for their 2012 reformation for The Big Reunion, with Kerry Katona performing Jenny Frost's vocals.

 Chart performance

 Atomic Kitten's version of the song proved successful on the charts, selling over 1.5 million copies worldwide.
 It spent three weeks at number one in the United Kingdom (selling 145,000 copies in the first week; it was eventually certified Platinum and has sold over 600,000 copies), and is the group's third and final UK number one.
-The track also topped the charts in Ireland and New Zealand, and was a Top 5 hit in many other countries, including Australia, Belgium, Germany, the Netherlands and Turkey amongst others.
+The track also topped the charts in Ireland and New Zealand and was a Top 5 hit in many other countries, including Australia, Belgium, Germany, the Netherlands and Turkey amongst others.